-Every morning of my growing-up years, I awoke to the stench of coffee.
+Every morning of my growing-up years, I awoke to the smell of coffee.
 Not only did Dad have to have it to start his day, but in later years, when he was the rural mail carrier for our address, he stopped at our home around 9:30 a.m. for his second (or third) cup.
-And he carried a full Thermos on his route.
+And he carried a full Thermos on the route.
 There was at least another for dinner that evening.

 But I could not—and cannot—stand the stuff.
 Neither the smell nor the taste.
 It should have loomed large in my DNA.
 But nope.

 Mother never made tea.
 She made gallons of Kool-Aid.
 We called it Mom’s Punch, later Grandma B’s Punch.
 The base was Kool-Aid, but she poured in the mandatory one cup of sugar plus whatever fruit juices or concoctions she had on hand.
 It was never the same, but it was always good.
-I blame her because I am a sugar addict.

 Cough Before You Come Through the Door